wdelfuego/nova-calendar/docs/v1/custom-event-generators.md

      You must add _where_ clauses to the query builder using those timestamps to select the proper Eloquent models, then return the query builder.

     ```php
-    protected function resourceToEvents(NovaResource $resource, Carbon $startOfCalendar, Carbon $endOfCalendar) : array
+    protected function resourceToEvents(NovaResource $resource) : array
     ```
-    The `resourceToEvents` method is used to generate an array with 0 or more `Event` objects given a single Nova resource instance and the current calendar date range.
+    The `resourceToEvents` method is used to generate an array with 0 or more `Event` objects given a single Nova resource instance.

     In this method, you don't have to worry about end user permissions.
 The calendar data provider automatically [hides events](/nova-calendar/event-visibility.html#what-events-are-shown-by-default) for Nova resources the user has no access to.